Dutchification: Netherlands

 In the Netherlands, Dutchification focused on linguistic changes.
 There also were attempts to change cultural conventions on a smaller scale.
 Much of these efforts were focused on the Frisian region.
 During the Friso-Hollandic Wars (1256–1422), the County of Holland (where Low Franconian and later Middle Dutch was spoken) managed to conquer West Friesland; the region was slowly Dutchified thereafter.
 Meanwhile, the mercantile city of Groningen gradually spread its Dutch Low Saxon dialect across the East Frisian-speaking Ommelanden in the Late Middle Ages.
 By 1492, Groningen had expanded its area of control to most of the current province of Friesland with the help of the Vetkoper Frisian noblemen, at which point the Schieringer Frisian noblemen called in the help of Albert III, Duke of Saxony, who managed to drive out the Groningers and was appointed 'Gubernator of Frisia' by Habsburg Emperor Maximilian I in 1498.
 In the ensuing Guelders Wars, Habsburg general Georg Schenck van Toutenburg conquered Friesland in 1524 and became its first governor.
 The Dutch language gradually grew in administrative importance in the subsequent decades, and by the time Friesland joined the Dutch Republic in the 1580s, it had replaced Frisian as the language of law and government.
 The ever-increasing presence of Dutch-speaking officials in the Frisian urban areas heavily influenced everyday communication, and stimulated the emergence of the Stadsfries dialects.
 As a result, the West Frisian language assimilated various Dutch words, many of which are calques or loanwords from Dutch.

-Despite this Dutchification and the pervasive contemporary idea that Frisians were underdeveloped and rural, the Frisians never were the subject of ethnic discrimination or willful linguistic or cultural oppression.

 Between the 1950s and early 1980s, the percentage of inhabitants of Friesland using West Frisian as their home language dropped from 71% to 59%, primarily due to the migration of rural West Frisian speakers to the non-West Frisian urban areas and the settling of Dutch speakers from outside the province in the Frisian countryside.
 The West Frisian language itself gradually Dutchified as well.

 A 2016 Radboud University Nijmegen study by linguist Geert Driessen showed that the percentage of West Frisian speakers steadily declined between 1994 and 2014 in favour of Dutch.
 During those twenty years, the number of West Frisian-speaking children within families decreased from 48% to 32%, and outside families (amongst their friends) from 44% to 22%.
 The percentage of parents talking West Frisian amongst themselves dropped from 58% to 35%.
 According to Driessen, 'in two generations, there won't be much left', as people will no longer be able to read and write in West Frisian.
 The Dutch language may hang on for a few generations longer than West Frisian, but Driessen expects 'everything to switch to English.'